-Throughout the history of mankind, boundaries of all kinds have played an important role in human interactions.
+Throughout history, boundaries have played an important role in human interactions.
 Ancient kingdoms, towns and villages marked their territories by building various structures such as moats, walls and forts.

-It seems that our ancestors instinctively sensed the need to protect their communities against external threats such as potential predators who were constantly on the prowl.
-These predators included soldiers and nomadic barbarians from other regions, who were ready to loot and plunder.
+Our ancestors instinctively sensed the need to protect their communities against external threats and predators who were constantly on the prowl.
+These predators included soldiers and nomadic barbarians from other regions who were on a quest to loot and plunder.

-In today’s day and age, we live in a relatively more civilized world where political boundaries are respected and adhered to.
-However, this does not imply that it is safe enough to completely eliminate the need for protective structures in our global diaspora.
+Today, we live in a relatively civilized world where political boundaries are respected and adhered to.
+Yet, this doesn’t imply that we should eliminate the need for protective structures.

 Just as countries need to maintain defined, political boundaries to protect their citizens, we too need to establish personal boundaries to safeguard our individual interests and shield ourselves against harmful influences.

-In fact, learning how to create healthy boundaries is one of the most critical social skills.
-It’s important to find a balanced approach, because if we create too many boundaries, we risk living a life of isolation and fear.
-But when we create them from a place of self-love and wisdom, boundaries can serve us well.
+Although creating healthy boundaries is a critical social skill, it’s important to find a balanced approach.
+If we create too many boundaries, we risk living a life of isolation and fear.

-Yet many of us falter in applying this principle in our interpersonal relationships.
-We were raised to believe that we should give people the benefit of the doubt and strive to see the good in them.
-The media perpetuates this notion by setting unrealistic standards for relationships and friendships.
+Many of us fail to build healthy boundaries because we were raised to believe that we should give people the benefit of the doubt, and strive to see the good in them.
+The media perpetuates this notion by setting unrealistic standards for relationships.

-Unfortunately, we don’t live in a utopian society where every single person is balanced and evolved enough for us to be completely open and vulnerable.
+Unfortunately, we don’t live in a utopian society where everyone can be trusted.
 The reality is that human nature is unpredictable and we can never know what kind of neurosis or unhealthy behavior patterns other people might be harboring within them.

-Even in relationships where there’s an implicit sense of love and trust, boundaries are still required – but for a different purpose.
-We need them so that we can carve out some personal time and space to pursue our unique interests (and allow the same for the other person).
-This helps preserve our sense of identity and fulfill some of our needs that our partner is unable to meet.
+Even in relationships where there’s an implicit sense of love and trust, boundaries are still required to preserve our sense of identity and fulfill some of our needs that our partner is unable to meet.

-Here are some thoughts on how you can build boundaries effectively:
+Here are four tips on setting healthy boundaries effectively:

-- Take your time when getting to know new people.
-Use your instincts to help you discern others’ motives and intentions before opening up and making alliances.
-We often get caught up in the first flush of love or friendship, which makes us lose our sense of objectivity.
+1. Take your time when getting to know new people: Use your instincts to help you discern others’ motives and intentions before opening up and making alliances.
 Observe and assimilate the other person’s behavior patterns before deciding how close you would like to get to them.

-- Always be strongly aware of your true identity when merging in a new friendship, group or relationship.
-If you are not aware of your values, strengths and purpose, you will find yourself being easily influenced and made to follow another person’s script.
-For this reason, it’s vital to never lose touch of who you really are.
+2. Maintain your identity in friendships, groups or relationships: If you are not aware of your values, strengths and purpose, you will find yourself being easily influenced and made to follow another person’s script.

-- Have at least one person in your life with whom you can openly share your feelings with.
-Everyone needs an “emotional cushion” to fall back on whenever things get tough.
-Choose someone who you feel safe with, who has earned your trust, and has your best interests at heart.
-This person could be your partner, a family member, a friend, or even a coach or therapist.
+3. Have at least one person in your life with whom you can openly share your feelings with: Everyone needs an “emotional cushion” to fall back on whenever things get tough.
+Choose someone who you feel safe with, who has earned your trust, and has your best interests at heart, such as partner, a family member, a friend, or even a coach or therapist.

-- Make “me-time” mandatory.
-Create time away from the hustle and bustle of life to reflect and rejuvenate.
-During this sacred time, you can engage in activities that nurture you.
+4. Make “me-time” mandatory: Create time away from the hustle and bustle of life to reflect and rejuvenate.
+During this sacred time, engage in activities that nurture you.
 When you get comfortable with spending time on your own, building boundaries will feel more natural to you.

-The world is filled with wonderful people from different types of backgrounds, races and nations.
-By learning how to interact with others from a place of love and strength, we build our capacity to create fulfilling and diverse relationships that will enrich us and open our eyes to other dimensions of living on this beautiful planet.
+The world is filled with people from all types of backgrounds.
+By learning how to interact with others from a place of love and strength, we’ll build our capacity to create fulfilling relationships that will enrich us.

 All my best on your journey,